For current fee schedules, please visit the Student Accounts Website

 STUDENTS WHO HAVE AN EXTERNAL FELLOWSHIP OR SCHOLARSHIP

-Examples are SSHRC, NSERC, CIHR, and OGS grants.
+Examples are SSHRC, NSERC, CIHR, and OGS scholarships.

-If the grant is less than the base funding then the student gets the difference from the department.
+If the scholarship is less than the base funding then the student gets the difference from the department.

-No top up is provided to students whose external award is worth more than $30,000.
+No top up is provided to students whose external scholorship is worth more than $30,000.

 Exception: Wenner-Gren Foundation grants

 The Wenner-Gren Foundation grant is for research expenses and does not include living expenses for the students.
 Therefore, students with a Wenner-Gren grant receive the full base funding via the department, in the same manner as students without a grant.

 While all visa students are assured of the base funding, a few visa students may, after they are offered admission, be nominated for and receive one of the following scholarships, administered internally by the university: